 There is certainly a place for supplementation in people's diets but first and foremost people should make their best effort to have a nutritionally balanced diet, appropriate for their age, activity levels and lifestyle.
 Can greens or superfoods blends play a role in daily nutrition, absolutely yes, and we provide an overview (.pdf download) of them here.
 But given the lack of clarity with regards to AG1's ingredients, there are perhaps other greens blends that might provide better value and be more effective, both in terms of effectiveness and cost.

 Could the monthly S$117 be better spent?
 That is only a question that you can answer.
-For some, AG1 might be a convenience that they want to consider for it's benefits, real or perceived.
+For some, AG1 might be a convenience to consider for its benefits, real or perceived.
 Others might not need the convenience of a all-in-one product and have greater knowledge and security in what they are supplementing.
-Alternatively, $117 could be spent on nutrient dense real food.
+Alternatively, $117 could be spent on nutrient dense real food, or - over several months - a comprehensive set of longevity tests.

 As a part of a wider conversation about health, lifestyle and addressing the pillars of health have to be included.
 Except in cases of genuine deficiency, supplements cannot make-up for poor health stemming from a sub-standard diet, lack of exercise, poor sleep, stress and work-life imbalance.